ASC 606 Revenue Recognition: The Operator's Guide

 Where it breaks

-Sales closes a deal in DocuSign.
-Finance never gets the final PDF.
-Amendments live in email threads.
+The contract assessment breaks when signed order forms, master agreements, side letters, and later amendments contain conflicting terms or live in separate systems.
 The "contract" the rev rec engine sees is the original order form, not the side letter that cut the price 20%.

 Identify performance obligations